 In contrast to most states, Arkansas continues to maintain unemployment insurance staff members in each of the State's workforce centers.
-The continuing presence of unemployment insurance staff members in local workforce centers enables ADWS to be poised to provide in-depth assistance to UI claimants and its workforce partners.
-UI Administration will continue to utilize the UI Technical Unit to provide staff training to unemployment insurance staff.
-UI Technical will provide necessary training to Employment Services and WIOA staff concerning general concepts related to the unemployment insurance program and potential issue identification.
+The continuing presence of unemployment insurance staff members in local workforce centers enables ADWS to be poised to provide indepth assistance to UI claimants and its workforce partners.
+UI Administration continues to utilize the UI Technical Unit to provide staff training to unemployment insurance staff.
+UI Technical provides necessary training to Employment Services and WIOA staff concerning general concepts related to the unemployment insurance program and potential issue identification.